rhyslwells/Data-Archive/content/standardised/Unsupervised learning.md

 ---
 Unsupervised learning is a type of machine learning where the algorithm is trained on data without explicit labels or predefined outputs.

 Unsupervised learning involves discovering hidden patterns in data without predefined labels.
-It is valuable for exploratory data analysis, [[Clustering]], and [[Isolated Forests]].
+It is valuable for exploratory data analysis, [[Clustering]], and [[Isolated Forest]].

 The goal is to find hidden patterns, relationships, or structures in the data.
 Unlike supervised learning, which uses labeled input-output pairs, unsupervised learning relies solely on input data, allowing the algorithm to uncover insights independently.